narharim/kubernetes-map/Introduction to Kubernetes.md

 ## What is Kubernetes?
 ---
-- Kubernetes is an open-source [[container]] orchestration platform that automates containerized application's deployment, scaling, and management.
+- Kubernetes is an open-source [[Container]] orchestration platform that automates containerized application's deployment, scaling, and management.
 - Google initially developed it, and is now maintained by the Cloud Native Computing Foundation (CNCF).

 ##  What problems does Kubernetes solve?